Written by Scribendi

 Steve watched his friend.
 He appeared to be sad.
 "Well, we should really look for her."

 One of my writing mentors was kind enough to point this tendency out to me, and for this I am eternally grateful.
-The best way to find out what your little linguistic tics are is to join a writer's group, have a writer in your community review your manuscript, or try our manuscript critique service.
+The best way to find out what your little linguistic tics are is to join a writer's group, have a writer in your community review your book, or try our book critique service.

 Pay particular attention to your protagonist.
 Are their characteristics and actions well-developed?
 Have you created believable characters?
 How do they change throughout the story?